Modern Reverse Proxies Part 4: Choosing Between Traefik and Caddy

 • Static sites

-This hybrid approach leverages each tool's strengths while adding minimal operational overhead.
+This hybrid approach highlights each tool's strengths.

 Coming Up